 What is a Micro Leak?

-Have you got Heating and plumbing untraceable leaks? invisible tiny leaks? and pressure loss problems which cannot be diagnosed.
+Have you got Heating or plumbing leaks which are difficult to find or untraceable?
+Invisible tiny leaks and pressure loss problems which cannot be diagnosed.

 Your plumber may have told you, you have a micro leak but what is it, and what does this mean?

 In hard water areas micro leaks leave a lime scale deposit behind.
 Larger crystals of lime deposits can be observed around pipe joints and valves.
-In extreme cases just a thin tiny powdery deposits is left extremely difficult to identify.
-In leaks a bit less micro, where there is a greater deposit of water streaks of lime scale can be seen running from the joints or fitting.
-Often the scale actually ends up sealing the joint though this is more common in low pressure and gravity systems.
+In extreme cases just a thin tiny powdery deposits is left, this is extremely difficult to identify.
+In leaks of more water volume, where there is a greater deposit of water and streaks of lime and magnesium scale can be seen running from the joint or fitting.
+Often the scale actually ends up sealing the joint though this is a more common occurrence in low pressure and gravity systems.

 Problems associated with Micro Leaks.